ShaunCurtis/Blazr.BaseComponents/readme.md

     }
 ```

-The rest of the code replicates that implemented in `ComponentBase`.
+The rest of the code replicates essential methods from `ComponentBase`.

 `RenderAsync` is an additional method that renders the component immediately.
 It works by calling `StateHasChanged` and immediately yielding by calling `await Task.Yield()`.
 The caller yields back to the Render and  frees the UI Synchronisation Context: the Renderer services it's queue and renders the component.